-Testosterone is the primary male sex hormone, which is made in the Leydig cells in your testicles.
+Testosterone is the primary male sex hormone.
+Your hypothalamus releases gonadotropin-releasing hormone (GnRH), which triggers your pituitary gland to release luteinizing hormone (LH).
+LH causes Leydig cells in your testicles to produce testosterone.
 From there, testosterone enters the bloodstream and delivers messages throughout your body to help regulate several critical functions and processes.
 Testosterone is involved in all the following, and more:

-The only way to know for sure if your T levels are where they should be is to have them tested.
-You can do this from your own home by ordering Hone’s at-hone analysis.
+The only way to know for sure if your T levels are where they should be is to get a blood test to assess your hormones (including free and total testosterone levels).
+You can do this from your own home by ordering Hone’s at-home testosterone test.
 But the symptoms below are all red flags that your testosterone levels might be in decline.

 1. Low Libido

-While medications, relationship struggles, and illness can all make you lose interest in sex, a lagging libido is one of the most common symptoms of low T.
+While medications, relationship struggles, and illness can all make you lose interest in sex, a low sex drive is one of the most common symptoms of low T.

 A drastic drop in testosterone can quickly turn your sex drive into a sex putter.
 “Study after study indicates that decreased libido is the symptom that is most indicative of testosterone deficiency,” says Calvert.
 “This is also an area where most men notice an improvement when they get on treatment.”